 “In the Grand Canyon, Arizona has a natural wonder which, so far as I know, is in kind absolutely unparalleled throughout the rest of the world.
 I want to ask you to do one thing in connection with it in your own interest and in the interest of the country - to keep this great wonder of nature as it now is... leave it as it is.
 You can not improve on it.
 The ages have been at work on it, and man can only mar it.
 What you can do is to keep it for your children, your children's children, and for all who come after you, as one of the great sights which every American if he can travel at all should see.”

 Many visitors to Sedona choose to take a fully-guided Grand Canyon Tour.
-A guided tour has many advantages: A knowledgeable guide schooled in the history, geology, folklore and fauna and flora offers an entertaining and highly educational introduction to this natural wonder, and there is no hassle with maps, parking and finding the sweetest spots on the rim.
-A guided tour, departing from your hotel, allows you to sit back and leisurely take in the fascinating stories and the grandiose scenery of the Grand Canyon.
+A formal tour has many advantages: A knowledgeable guide schooled in the history, geology, folklore and fauna and flora offers an entertaining and highly educational introduction to this natural wonder, and there is no hassle with maps, parking and finding the sweetest spots on the rim.
+A Grand Canyon tour, departing from your hotel, allows you to sit back and leisurely take in the fascinating stories and the grandiose scenery of the Grand Canyon.

 For information, click here, Grand Canyon Tours